 You’re looking for cracks, offsets, and places where things don’t line up.

-What matters more than “a crack exists” is the type and pattern:
+Still, what matters more than “a crack exists” is the type and pattern:

-- Stair-step cracks in brick mortar can indicate movement (especially if they’re widening or repeated in multiple areas)
+- Stair-step cracks in brick mortar can indicate movement, especially if they’re widening or repeated in multiple areas

 - Horizontal cracks can be more concerning than vertical cracks, depending on location and severity